Thiago099/voxel-modeler/README.md

 # Here are some controls:

 ## Camera:
-- Left click and drag to rotate
+- Ctrl + Left click and drag to rotate
-- Middle click and drag to pan
+- Ctrl + Right click and drag to pan
 - Scroll to zoom
 ## Object:

+## Pen
+- Click and drag to paint, in either sculpt and paint mode

 ### Sculpt mode
 - Left click to add a voxels from the highlighted faces